squarewolf/wp-download-codes/README.txt

 == Changelog ==

+= 1.1 =
+* Added functionality to edit list of allowed file types.
+* Added annotation to documentation about folder protection to avoid unauthorized downloading.
+* Applied minor bug fixes.

 = 1.0.9 =
 * Fixed download problem on WP sites with blog URL differing from WP URL